-Additionally, the SWAP Plan allows our financial advisors who achieve certain levels of production, the option to defer a certain percentage of their gross commissions.
-As stipulated by the SWAP Plan, the financial advisors have the option to: 1) defer 4% of their gross commissions into stock units of the Parent with a 25% matching contribution, or 2) defer up to 2% in mutual funds, which earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
+Additionally, the Wealth Accumulation Plan allows our financial advisors, who achieve certain levels of production, will defer a certain percentage of their gross commissions.
+As stipulated by the Wealth Accumulation Plan, the financial advisors will defer 4% of their gross commissions.
+They have the option to: 1) defer 4% of their gross commissions into company stock units with a 25% matching contribution and may elect to defer an additional 1% of gross commissions into company stock units with a 25% matching contribution, or 2) defer up to 2% in mutual funds, which earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
 The mutual fund deferral option does not include a company match.
-Financial advisors may elect to defer an additional 1% of gross commissions into stock units of the Parent with a 25% matching contribution.
 Financial advisors have no ownership in the mutual funds.
-Included in investments in the consolidated statement of financial condition at June 30, 2015 are investments in mutual funds of \$14.9 million that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
-At June 30, 2015, the deferred compensation liability related to the mutual fund option of \$12.9 million is included in accrued compensation in the consolidated statement of financial condition.
+Included in the investments in the consolidated statement of financial condition at December 31, 2015 are investments in mutual funds of \$15.5 million that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
+At December 31, 2015, the deferred compensation liability related to the mutual fund option of \$12.4 million is included in accrued compensation in the consolidated statement of financial condition.

 In addition, certain financial advisors, upon joining our company, may receive stock units of the Parent in lieu of transition cash payments.
 Deferred compensation related to these awards generally vest over a five to eight-year period.
-Deferred compensation costs are amortized on a straight-line basis over the deferral period.
+Deferred compensation costs are generally amortized on a straight-line basis over the deferral period.

-Profit Sharing Plan
+Employee Profit Sharing Plan

-Eligible employees of our company who have met certain service requirements may participate in the Profit Sharing Plan.
-We may match certain employee contributions or make additional contributions to the Profit Sharing Plan at the discretion of the Parent.
+Eligible employees of our company who have met certain service requirements may participate in the Stifel Financial Corp.
+Profit Sharing 401(k) Plan (the "Plan").
+Employees are permitted within limitations imposed by tax law to make pre-tax contributions to the Plan.
+We may match certain employee contributions or make additional contributions to the Plan at the discretion of the Parent.